Cobliteam/docker-images/README.md

 This is a _Flink_ image with some extra scripts to handle start/stop using savepoints automatically.
-These scripts assume that we are deploying a custerjob, we are using zookeeper as H.A. mode and that the savepoints are stored in a local directory.
+These scripts assume that we are deploying a cluster with a single job, using H.A. mode backed by Zookeeper and storing savepoints in local directory.

 The preStop script will do best effort to create a savepoint, but in some cases the savepoint reference file cannot be generated.
 In these cases the start